 I remember watching television in the living room and hearing the Whack!
 Whack!
 Whack! of a hammer coming through the floor and the heating vents.
 Whack!
 Whack!
 Whack!

-During the early months of my version of PRP I had a much pain as other PRP patients.
+During the early months of my version of PRP I had a much pain as anyother PRP patient.
 My “Sweet Jesus” moments came whenever I moved into and out of my bed, or onto and off of the toilet.
 Just a few seconds of intense discomfort.
 Most of the time I just thought SWEET JESUS to myself.

-When I finally got to the point that I would go to Walmart, first as a passenger and later as the driver, the maneuver from standing to sitting — and vice versa — required an audible “SWEET JESUS”.
+When I finally got to the point when I would go to Walmart, first as a passenger and later as the driver, the maneuver to enter or exit the car, from standing to sitting — and vice versa — required an audible “SWEET JESUS”.

 Tierney R (Virginia Beach, VA)